Noninvasive ventilation overview and practice questions

 CPAP

-Continuous positive airway pressure (CPAP) is a type of noninvasive ventilatory support in which continuous pressure that is greater than atmospheric pressure is maintained throughout the breathing cycle.
+Continuous positive airway pressure (CPAP) is a type of noninvasive ventilatory support that maintains a constant pressure above atmospheric levels throughout the entire breathing cycle.

 BiPAP

-Bi-level positive airway pressure (BiPAP) is a type of noninvasive ventilatory support that uses two levels of pressure, including:
+Bilevel positive airway pressure (BiPAP) is a form of noninvasive ventilation that provides two distinct levels of pressure support:

-Note: The primary goal of BiPAP is to reverse acute respiratory failure without the insertion of an artificial airway.
+The primary goal of BiPAP is to alleviate acute respiratory failure without the need for an artificial airway.

 BiPAP vs. CPAP

-BiPAP and CPAP are both types of noninvasive ventilation; however, there are some key differences between the two, including:
+BiPAP and CPAP are both types of noninvasive ventilation, but they differ in key ways:

-• BiPAP is often used for patients with COPD or heart failure, while CPAP is most often used for patients with sleep apnea.
+• Common Uses: BiPAP is often used for patients with conditions like COPD or heart failure, where both ventilation and oxygenation support are needed.
+CPAP is most commonly used for patients with obstructive sleep apnea to prevent airway collapse during sleep.

 Interfaces for Noninvasive Ventilation